jgratha/shorten/README.md

 ## Running tests

-To run the unittest execute the following line inside the project folder.
+To run the unittests execute the following line inside the project folder.

 ```bash
 python -m unittest discover tests